keptn/keptn/usecases/production-deployments/README.md

     istio-telemetry          ClusterIP      10.23.244.185   <none>          9091/TCP,15004/TCP,9093/TCP,42422/TCP            10h
     ```

-1. Ensure that the label `istio-injection` has only been applied to the production namespace by executing the `kubectl get namespace -L istio-injection` command:.
+1. Ensure that the label `istio-injection` has only been applied to the production namespace by executing the `kubectl get namespace -L istio-injection` command:

     ```console
     $ kubectl get namespace -L istio-injection